Introduction

 Cloudflare Zero Trust Tunnel & Nginx

-• SSL/TLS encryption is managed automatically
+- SSL/TLS is handled automatically

 Minecraft Server